-- 1. A full range of stress-coping strategies including both approach and avoidance strategies (e.g. denial and distraction) - 2.
-Positive Mindset which includes Self-Compassion measured using a scale developed by Prof Kristen Neff - 3.
-Optimism and Pessimism using a scale developed by Prof Charles Carver - 4.
+- 1. A full range of stress-coping strategies including both approach and avoidance strategies (e.g. denial and distraction) - Positive Mindset including Self-Compassion, measured with a scale developed by Prof Kristen Neff - 3.
+Optimism and Pessimism measured with a scale developed by Prof Charles Carver - 4.
 Lifestyle factors that are known to impact resilience and wellbeing including access to daylight and green space - 5.
 Detailed development activities based on health psychology, positive psychology and behavioural science